CartoDB/carto-vl/docs/guides/09-interactivity-events.md

 ## Interactivity and events
-In this guide you will learn how to deal with user interactions within your visualization.
-After going through it, you will be able to manage some interesting events (e.g. waiting for a layer to load or clicking on a feature) to give your users more dynamic and useful visualizations.
-You will also learn how to build very common add-ons such as *pop-ups*.
+In this guide you will learn how to add user interactions to your CARTO VL visualization.
+By the end of this guide, you will have a better understanding of interactivity events (e.g. waiting for a layer to load or clicking on a feature) and how they can be used to make your visualization more dynamic and provide a richer experience for the end-user (e.g. changing the color of features on hover or click).
+You will also learn how to add common add-ons like *pop-ups* with additional information about the data being visualized.

-At the end of the guide you will have built a visualization like this one.
-Move your mouse over the cities and click on them to display a pop-up:
+By the end of the guide you will have built a visualization like this one where the color of features change as you mover your mouse over them and display pop-up information when you click on them:
 <div class="example-map">
     <iframe
         id="guides-interactivity-step-final"